 Traditional Worship - Sundays at 7:30, 9:00 and 11:30 am

 Join us for Holy Eucharist and our beautiful pipe organ during 9 and 11:30 am worship and rotating Adult, Youth, Hand Bell Choirs at 9am.
 These service take place in St. John's Historic Church

 An energized time of Rite II Holy Eucharist worship with musich by the All Saints Hall Band and Singers.
 Service takes place in St. John's All Saints Hall

 Joining our Parish Community

-St. John’s Newcomer Orientations are held the first Sunday of every month, with the next forum Sunday, November 4 in the Clark House.
-At these gatherings, interested members join clergy, vestry, and members of our various commissions in conversions about St. John’s, its programs, and ways to get involved.
+St. John’s Newcomer Orientations are held the first Sunday of every month in Clark House.
+At these gatherings, interested members join clergy, vestry, and members of our various commissions in conversations about St. John’s, its programs, and ways to get involved.
 We look forward to welcoming you to St. John’s.
 Please click this link if you would like membership information about the parish.

 HOLY COMMUNION AT ST. JOHN'S

 Everyone is welcome to come forward to receive Communion or a Blessing.
 Either standing or kneeling at the altar rail, receive the bread with open hands extended.
 Consecrated gluten free wafers are available.
 Please ask the clergy.
 When receiving the wine, you may sip from the chalice or intinct (dip) your bread in the wine.

 To receive a Blessing instead of Communion, cross your hands across your chest.
 The minister will affirm God’s blessing on you.